IBM/cache-IoT-data-for-Carbon-UI/README.md

-# API caching server for quick Carbon Design System front-ends
+# Cache IoT device data for quick Carbon Design System front-ends

-This code pattern demonstrates an API caching server that can reside between your Carbon Design System based front-end and External API's, and can help with building quick and efficient interfaces using IBM Carbon UI.
-The pattern showcases a Node.js server built using Loopback.io that the front-end of an application would communicate with, and which interacts with an IBM Cloudant database that holds information about the external API's that your application must communicate with to load its UI components.
+This code pattern demonstrates an API caching server that can reside between your Carbon Design System based front-end and the API's for your IoT device data, and can help with building quick and efficient interfaces using IBM Carbon UI.
+The pattern showcases a Node.js server built using Loopback.io that the front-end of an application would communicate with, and which interacts with an IBM Cloudant database that holds information about your IoT device so that your application has cached data even when intermittent communication failures occur with the IoT device.

 When the reader has completed this code pattern, they will understand how to: